Course Overview

 Click on each module for a full course description

-Module 1: Introduction to Acupuncture and Oriental Medicine Clean Needle Technique
+Module 1: Introduction to Acupuncture and Chinese Medicine Clean Needle Technique

 Module 2: Meridian Theory I and II Point Location I and II Clean Needle Technique